Home » Books » Just Another Day at the Office » ATS Employee Handbook

 Today, we have offices in Seattle, Ottawa, New York, and London, employing approximately 506 people.

 As an ATS employee, you will be part of that behind-the-scenes story.
-None of our customers will know your name, or how you contributed.
-And yet your hard work will matter to millions of people across the world.
+None of our customers will know your name or how you contributed.
+And yet your hard work will matter to millions of people across the globe.

-But don’t despair, whether you’re in software, hardware, firmware, middleware, beachwear, cookware, courseware, flatware, footwear, glassware, loungewear, sleepwear, stoneware, swimwear (no speedos), there’s a place for you here (but not if you’re into malware, ransomware, shareware, spyware, or vaporware).
+But don’t despair.
+Whether you’re in software, hardware, firmware, middleware, beachwear, cookware, courseware, flatware, footwear, glassware, loungewear, sleepwear, stoneware, swimwear, there’s a place for you here (unless you’re into malware, ransomware, shareware, spyware, or vaporware).

 You’re here because you’re smart.
 Smart people build cool stuff.
 Customers buy cool stuff.
 Cool stuff makes the world go around.
 The world going around is responsible for our 24-hour day.